 Water and environment are the two priority sectors where disaster risk reduction will be mainstreamed under activities 3.3.1 and 3.3.2.
 This activity will help establish DRR focal points in MOEWR and DOECC with defined roles to integrate DRR in the planning and programming to ensure that the development gains in these two sectors are not eroded by disaster shocks.

 All the three components include targeted actions for raising awareness and advocacy at all levels and, with the technical support from the TAG, the project will ensure that advocacy messages in each component take account of the inter-linkages between and among water, environment, and disaster that remains core to promoting resilience of the vulnerable communities in Somalia.
-In Gender aspects must be part of the advocacy messages highlighting differentiated needs and vulnerabilities as well as the roles of women and girls as actors in tackling the challenges.
+Gender aspects must be part of the advocacy messages highlighting differentiated needs and vulnerabilities as well as the roles of women and girls as actors in tackling the challenges.
 The project will seize opportunities to collaborate with the relevant ministries/departments of women affairs in federal and state levels.

 Results and Partnerships (1.5 - 5 pages recommended)